 Schedule an Auto Body Inspection Today

-At Dent Heads, we specialize in removing door dings, creases, hail damage, and dents from your vehicle while keeping the original paint job intact.
+Dent Heads specializes in removing door dings, creases, hail damage, and dents from your vehicle while keeping the original paint job intact.
 Drop your car off at our shop in Bloomington, or we can come to you with our remote dent removal services!
 We offer both in-shop and mobile services throughout the Twin Cities metro area.

-To find our more about our services or to schedule an appointment, call us at 612-986-1171.
-You can also message us on our contact page.
+To find out more about our services or to schedule an appointment, call us at 612-986-1171 or message us online today!